 - Stop Task the default action.
 When an error is raised, performance of a task is stopping. - Continue Execution when an error is raised, performance of a task is going on.
 In other words - it is ignoring of the error.
+We recommend to use this mode only if it is really necessary.

+Run another task (error handler)

-We recommend to use this mode only if it is really necessary. - Run the Error Handling Task run the other task if an error is raised.
-The running task, per se, is an error handler.
-In this case, performance of the main task is stopping.
+Run the other task if an error is raised.
+The current task itself is an error handler.
 See below the describing of the transferred parameters.